 top of page

-Report on the Scottish Village at the SPIFFS Folk Fair: October 20-22, 2022
+Report on the Scottish Village at recent SPIFFS Folk Fairs

 Interested students were also given a short handout giving interesting information about Scotland and had a chance to identify tartan patterns associated with Scottish families and clans.
 Interest was shown to our cut out of Nessie, the Loch Ness Monster.
-One student assured us that he knew she was Scottish because he had seen her on his trip to Scotland.
-Many were also attracted to the diorama of the Standing Stones of Callanish and the poster of Merida from the movie “Brave”.
+One student assured us that he knew Nessie was Scottish because he had seen her on his trip to Scotland.
+Many were also attracted to the diorama of the Standing Stones of Callanish and the golf exhibit in the village.
 Finally, students were entertained in the tent by Virginia Thompson playing Scottish tunes on her violin.

 Entertainment

-On Saturday, entertainment was provided by piper Michael LoBue who performed on the stage, near our tent, and leading the Parade of Nations.
-Also performing Scottish tunes on stage was an amazing string ensemble, including our President, Virginia Thompson.
-On both Saturday and the two school days Fair attendees were thrilled to see a white Scotty, Ceilidh (pronounced Kay-lee) dressed in a kilt riding in a wagon controlled by her sponsor, Gary Graham.
+Entertainment most years is providedi by Vifrginia Thompson on the violin, the Dunedin Country Dancers, and a variety of bagpipers.
+On both Saturdays and the wo school days Fair attendees were thrilled to see a white Scotty, Ceilidh (pronounced Kay-lee) dressed in a kilt riding in a wagon controlled by her sponsor, Gary Graham.

 Volunteers

-We appreciate the volunteers who helped the Scottish village at the Folk Fair this year, and thank them for their efforts.
-These include Sara and Bill Adams, Ceilidh, Skip DeMontozon, April Gayle Gausman, Gary Graham, Rana Jetter, Michael LoBue, Bill Parsons, Kay Rencken, Gene Stenov, Virginia Thompson, and the Scottish String Ensemble.
+We appreciate the volunteers who help the Scottish village at the Folk Fair each year, and thank them for their efforts.
+These include Sara and Bill Adams, Ceilidh, Skip DeMontozon, April Gayle Gausman, Gary and Sylvia Graham, Rana Jetter, Bill Parsons, Kay Rencken, Jeff Wells, Virginia Thompson, and the Dunedin Country Dancers.

 Volunteers April Gayle, Virginia, and Emily with Merida.